 Network Rail, the owner and manager of most of Britain’s railway infrastructure.

 Ensuring that any trains can pass tunnels, platforms and other trackside infrastructure without risking a collision is vital for both the safety of passengers and service performance.
-The measurement of such assets in relation to the track is known as ‘structure gauging’.

 But monitoring the placement of assets – which can move as ground shifts or new structures are built – over 20,000 miles of rail is a time-consuming and costly challenge.
 Sending engineering teams out with laser measuring devices to manually check clearance adds an element of risk for humans, too.